Xiaokang2022/tkintertools-docs/3.0/documents/standard/texts.md

     value: str,
 ) -> bool: ...
 ```
-Set text of the component
+Set text of the element